 Let $S\i A$ be a convex hypersurface.
 Is it always possible to find a sequence of convex hypersurfaces $S_n\i A_n$ which converges to $S$? }

 If true, this would give a proof of conjecture~\ref{conj:bry} for the case of a \emph{smoothable Alexandrov's space} (see page~\pageref{smoothable}).

 In most of (possible) applications, Alexandrov's spaces appear as limits of Riemannian manifolds of the same dimension.
-Therefore, even in this reduced generality, a positive answer would mean enough.
+Therefore, even in this reduced generality, an answer is valuable.

 The question of whether an Alexandrov space is smoothable is also far from being solved.
-From Perelamn's stability theorem, if an Alexandrov's space has topological singularities then it is not smoothable.
-Moreover, from \cite{kapovitch:regularity} one has that any space of directions of a smoothable Alexandrov's space is homeomorphic to the sphere.
+From Perelman’s stability theorem, if an Alexandrov's space has topological singularities then it is not smoothable.
+Moreover, by a theorem of Kapovitch in \cite{kapovitch:regularity}, one has that any space of directions of a smoothable Alexandrov's space is homeomorphic to the sphere.
 Except for the 2-dimensional case, it is only known that any polyhedral metric of non-negative curvature on a 3-manifold is smoothable (see \cite{matveev:smooth}).
 There is yet no procedure of smoothing an Alexandrov's space even in a neighborhood of a regular point.

 Maybe a more interesting question is whether smoothing is unique up to a diffeomorphism.
 If the answer is positive it would imply in particular that any Riemannian manifold with curvature $\ge 1$ and $\diam>\tfrac\pi2$ is diffeomorphic(!) to the standard sphere, see \cite{grove:grove's-question} for details.
 Again, from Perelman's stability theorem (\cite{perelman:spaces2}), it follows that any two smoothings must be homeomorphic.
 In fact it seems likely that any two smoothings are PL-homeomorphic; see \cite[question 1.3]{kapovitch:stability} and discussion right before it.
 It seems that today there is no technique which might approach the general uniqueness problem (so maybe one should try to construct a counterexample).